kobotoolbox/docs/_sources/matrix_response.md.txt

 ## Create a Question Matrix in the Formbuilder

-1. Go to your Form Builder and click on “Add question”
+1. Go to your formbuilder and click on “Add question”
 2. Select ‘Question Matrix’

     ![image](/images/matrix_response/question_matrix.png)